BlameTroi/exercisms/go/isbn-verifier/README.md

-# Isbn Verifier
+# ISBN Verifier

-Welcome to Isbn Verifier on Exercism's Go Track.
+Welcome to ISBN Verifier on Exercism's Go Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions